davidbyttow/pusher-go-appengine/README.md

 See this article for context: https://medium.com/p/d8589f8f0c9b

-This code is free to use, reuse, distribute, modify or whatever your heart desires.
+This code is free to use, reuse, distribute, modify (you will need to modify it) or whatever your heart desires.